Starfish-develop/Starfish/README.md

 *Starfish* has several dependencies, however most of them should be satisfied by an up-to-date
 scientific python installation.
-We highly recommend using the [Anaconda Scientific Python Distribution] (https://store.continuum.io/cshop/anaconda/) and updating to python 3.x.
+We highly recommend using the [Anaconda Scientific Python Distribution] (https://store.continuum.io/cshop/anaconda/) and updating to python 3.3 or greater.
 This code makes no attempt to work on the python 2.x series, and I doubt it will if you try.
 This package has only been tested on Linux, although it should work fine on Mac OSX and Windows provided you can install the dependencies.

 Starfish requires the following Python packages: